Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Introduction

-It is important to investigate the multi-programming approach in the NISQ era especially for Variational Quantum Algorithms (VQAs)~\cite{cerezo2020variational}.
-For example, the multi-programming mechanism can enable to execute several ansatz states in parallel in one quantum processor, such as in Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational,kandala2017hardware}, Variational Quantum Linear Solver (VQLS)~\cite{bravo2020variational,huang2019near}, or Variational Quantum Classifier (VQC)~\cite{havlivcek2019supervised,romero2019variational} with reliability.
+Multi-programming, if done in an ad-hoc way would be detrimental to fidelity, but if done carefully, it can be a very powerful technique to enable parallel execution for important quantum algorithms such as Variational Quantum Algorithms (VQAs)~\cite{cerezo2021variational}.
+For example, the multi-programming mechanism can enable to execute several ansatz states in parallel in one quantum processor, such as in Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational,kandala2017hardware}, Variational Quantum Linear Solver (VQLS)~\cite{bravo2020variational}, or Variational Quantum Classifier (VQC)~\cite{havlivcek2019supervised} with reliability.
 It is also general enough to be applied to other quantum circuits regardless of applications or algorithms.
+More importantly, it can build the bridge between NISQ devices to large-scale fault-tolerant devices.

+In this work, we address the problem of multi-programming by proposing a novel Quantum Multi-programming Compiler (QuMC), taking the impact of hardware topology, calibration data, and crosstalk into consideration.
+Our major contributions can be listed as follows:

+\begin{itemize} \item We introduce a parallelism manager that can select the optimal number of circuits to execute simultaneously on the hardware without losing fidelity.

+\item We design two different qubit partition algorithms to allocate reliable partitions to multiple circuits.
+One is greedy, which provides the optimal choices.
+The other one is based on a heuristic that can give nearly optimal results and significantly reduce the time complexity.

+\item We consider crosstalk effect during the partition process to achieve crosstalk mitigation during simultaneous executions.
+This is the first crosstalk-aware partition algorithm.

+\item We improve the mapping transition step to execute multiple quantum circuits on quantum hardware with a reduced number of additional gates and better fidelity.

+\item We present a use case of applying our multi-programming framework to the VQE algorithm to reduce its overhead, which demonstrates the application of multi-programming on NISQ algorithms.